 These job levels were also selected because they span across the university and health system and because short-term, intensive training would help qualify participants for higher-level jobs.
 The goal of the Office Staff Development program is to provide participants with the necessary skills to transition successfully within Duke.
 For the next class, beginning in May 2017, clerical staff and staff in service areas in job levels 2-5 and B1 and B2 are targeted to better assist filling level 5, 6, 7 and B2 and B3 positions.

-The Professional Development Institute's mission supports the career goals of individual staff as well as the internal staffing needs of Duke.
+The Professional Development Academy's mission supports the career goals of individual staff as well as the internal staffing needs of Duke.
 By strengthening the skills of Duke staff, managers will have access to a deeper pool of talent with specific knowledge and experience at Duke.
 Providing staff with opportunities to develop and grow within Duke is also a leading driver to job satisfaction and retention.
 Participation in the program can assure that a staff member will remain in his/her current department for the 44-week program and at Duke for another 18 months after the program.

 Working with Rewards & Recognition, a manager may also explore the possibility of reclassification for the position currently held by the staff member.
 The department would then benefit directly from the program.
 Managers with staff members in previous classes have reported an immediate positive impact on staff when their program participation begins.

 How many hours per week will a staff member be away from the job during regular work hours and what will it cost the department?